Czyriess/Magpantay_Final_Project_OOP/README.md

 *Supports Small Clinics: Provides an affordable, easy-to-use solution for small healthcare providers.

 *Promotes Well-Being: Helps reduce stress by keeping appointments organized and manageable for both patients and healthcare workers.

+Sample Output:

+Welcome to the Medical Appointment Management System!

+What would you like to do?
+1. Add Appointment
+2. View Appointments
+3. Cancel Appointment
+4. Exit
+Your choice: 1

+Let's add a new appointment.

+Enter the patient's name: Czyries

+Enter the doctor's name: Dr.Smith

+Enter the date (YYYY-MM-DD): 2024-12-10

+Enter the time (HH:MM): 10:00

+Appointment added successfully!

+What would you like to do?
+1. Add Appointment
+2. View Appointments
+3. Cancel Appointment
+4. Exit
+Your choice: 2

+Here are the current appointments:
+1. Patient: Czyries, Doctor: Dr.Smith, Date: 2024-12-10, Time: 10:00

+What would you like to do?
+1. Add Appointment
+2. View Appointments
+3. Cancel Appointment
+4. Exit
+Your choice: 3

+Which appointment would you like to cancel?

+Here are the current appointments:
+1. Patient: Czyries, Doctor: Dr.Smith, Date: 2024-12-10, Time: 10:00

+Enter the appointment number to cancel: 1

+Appointment cancelled successfully!

+What would you like to do?
+1. Add Appointment
+2. View Appointments
+3. Cancel Appointment
+4. Exit
+Your choice: 4

+Goodbye!